wootsbot/wootsbot/README.md

 # Doing this 'n' that

-I am a JavaScript software developer living in Mexico :mexico:.
+I am a JavaScript developer living in Mexico :mexico:.
 I am a co-author of [React Next Boilerplate](https://github.com/react-next-boilerplate/react-next-boilerplate) and a builder of things. open source enthusiast.
 I am a passionate photographer.

 - :link: Things happen when you collaborate as a team.